 On behalf of the College, the Newnan Academic Advising Center organizes an annual Majors/Minors Expo which brings together representatives from all the departments and programs in the College, as well as many other schools, colleges, and units at the University.
-This fair serves two primary functions:
+This expo serves two primary functions:

 - it provides students with an opportunity to meet with these representatives and gather information to help them decide which majors and minors they would like to pursue; and